Titanium Hard-Use & Precision Rifle Suppressor

 The DOMINUS-SR is rated for what we call a "Hard-Use/Full-Auto" (HU/FA) firing schedule.
 We specify this as surviving at least 10 cycles of the SOCOM/SURG firing schedule.
 The SR mount keeps the suppressor tight throughout each cycle and is a key feature in enabling this rating.
 After 10 SOCOM/SURG cycles, a test unit metered 1 dB louder than a brand new unit.
 The SR mount still functions and is easily removed at the end of the series of cycles (see video on the right-hand column).

-The DOMINUS-SR is shorter but fatter than the ULTRA series, and about the same weight per volume.
+The DOMINUS-SR is shorter but fatter than the ULTRA 7, about the same weight per volume, and meters the same as the Ultra 7.
 It is 6.95 inches long and 1.8 inches in diameter.
 The DOMINUS-SR itself weighs 12.5 ounces.
 The SR brake weighs 3.5 ounces.
 The SR brakes are compatible with all SR series suppressors (eg, DOMINUS-SR, 338 ULTRA SR).

 The SR mount uses a novel paw and cam-path system to ensure that "full lock up" can happen in either of the two adjacent detent slots for any given final shouldering position of the suppressor on the conical brake shoulder.
 This categorically avoids the "off by one" problem that many "clicky" mounts have.
 The SR mount has the exact same accuracy, repeatability, and return-to-zero characteristics that all our precision suppressors are known for.